By David “Dirk” Smith, M.Sc., SDL (He/Him)

-Currently, there are no studies that examine the relationship between homophobia in sports and the affect it has on the mental health of LGB athletes.
-This is primarily attributed again, to the lack of participation and visibility of LGB individuals within mainstream sports.
-However, there is substantial research on the general construct and relationship of homophobic bullying on mental health of LGB individuals.
-Research examining youth attracted to the same sex or otherwise identify as LGB report higher rates of depression, drug use, anxiety, isolation, and suicidal tendencies when compared to their heterosexual counterparts.
+Currently, there are no studies that examine the relationship between homophobia in sports and the effect it has on the mental health of LGBTQ+ athletes.
+This is primarily attributed again, to the lack of participation and visibility of LGBTQ+ individuals within mainstream sports.
+However, there is substantial research on the general construct and relationship of homophobic bullying on mental health of LGBTQ+ individuals.
+Research examining youth attracted to the same sex or otherwise identify as LGBTQ+ report higher rates of depression, drug use, anxiety, isolation, and suicidal tendencies when compared to their heterosexual counterparts.
 (Burton et al 2013; Birkett et al 2009; Hatchel, et al 2018).
 A study by McNamee et al, 2008; reported that a sample of 16-year old’s in Ireland who were attracted to the same sex were more than twice as likely to develop a psychiatric disorder compared to their heterosexual counterparts

 Mental Health on Sports Performance

 As we’ve examined, there is a significant effect on the contribution of LGBTQ+ victimization on mental health.
 There are substantial number of studies that examine the effects of mental health on sports performance.
 It is shown that athletes who face mental health issues such as depression, mental illness, psychiatric disorders and suicidal tendencies are at an increased risk of showing declines in overall sports performance and mental resilience as an athlete.
 Souter, et al. (2018), Wright et al. (2015) Raglin, J. (2018)